adamculp/php-code-quality/README.md

 $ docker run -it --rm -v "$PWD":/app -w /app adamculp/php-code-quality:latest <desired-command-with-arguments>
 ```

+See additional portions of the command below.

 Windows users: The use of "$PWD" for present working directory will not work as expected, instead use the full path.
 Such as "//c/Users/adamculp/project".

-In the example above, Docker runs an interactive terminal to be removed when all is completed, and mounts
-the current host directory ($PWD) inside the container, sets this as the current working directory, and then
+In the example above, Docker runs an interactive terminal to be removed when all is completed, and mounts the current host directory ($PWD) inside the container, sets this as the current working directory, and then loads the image adamculp/php-code-quality.

-loads the image adamculp/php-code-quality.
-Following this the user can add any commands to be executed inside
-the container. (such as running the tools provided by the image)
+Following this the user can add any commands to be executed within the container. (such as running the tools provided by the image)

 This is the most common use case, enabling the user to run the tools on everything in and/or below the working
 directory.